 From 2007 the building types “Detached houses used as holiday houses" and “Farmhouses used as holiday houses" are added into the table containing holiday houses by county.

 From 2008 Svalbard is included in the statistics.
 The figures only include the building stock in Longyearbyen, while other areas at Svalbard are not included in the statistics.
 This is because only buildings in Longyearbyen is registered in Matrikkelen.

 There is a possibility that the municipalities make mistakes in registering data in Matrikkelen.
-The municipalities that do not put building cases online into Matrikkelen fill out a form that is sent to the county mapping office.
 In some cases the forms are filled in incorrectly.
 There are also some municipalities that for various reasons do not always follow the current registration rules for Matrikkelen.
 Buildings may be incorrectly classified, i.e. that a building has been assigned a different type of building in the register than it should have.
 The statistics can also include buildings that are torn down, burnt down or otherwise non-existing, if not reported to the municipality.